Kong/insomnia/packages/insomnia-smoke-test/README.md

 };
 ```

-A similar approach can be achieved through a CSS selector where appropriate.
+A similar approach can be achieved through a CSS selector.
 In the following example, after sending a successful request, we want to detect an element containing the CSS classes `tag bg-success` and ensure it contains the text `200 OK`.

 These classes are fairly generic and could exist multiple times on the page, but the HTTP response code will always be in the response pane (`response-pane`) header (`pane__header`).
 As such, the selector is scoped to always select the expected element, wait for it to show, and ensure it has the expected text.